Yuvrajsinh05/notes/oops.md

 There are several advantages of polymorphism in C++:
 - Achieving flexibility in code by performing various operations using methods with the same names according to requirements.
 - Providing implementation to an abstract base class or an interface.

+## Q26 What is the difference between overloading and overriding?

+Overloading is a compile-time polymorphism feature where an entity has multiple implementations with the same name, such as Method overloading and Operator overloading.

+Overriding is a runtime polymorphism feature where an entity has the same name, but its implementation changes during execution, such as Method overriding.

 ## Q28 What are the differences between Polymorphism and Inheritance in C++?